"Are you vegan?"

 And here's the truths about going vegan.

 Vegan is not a "diet" in the way that we typically see diets.
 We often see diets as short term attempts to lose weight.
 But people who have chosen to go vegan often do so for ethical reasons.
 It is a life choice, not a diet choice.
 People trying plant based or meat-free eating for a short term are feeling out plant-based nutrition.
 You don't have to say you're going vegan just because it’s a trend.
 Committing yourself to veganism as a short term diet to lose weight is way different than the lifestyle shift needed to embrace vegan as a life choice.
 Going vegan is a FANTASTIC way to learn how your body feels on PLANTS.
 But it does not mean that you have to treat it as a 'diet' or that you have to commit to being vegan forever.

 You don't need to be 100% vegan to be a good person.
 Vegans believe they are changing the world.
-That is wonderful, please don't look down on others who aren't where you are.
-We all see the world through our own lenses and experiences.
+Yes, there is a growing body of evidence suggesting it's healthier for humans to eat a plant-based diet.
+But convincing as it may be that does not tell the whole story.
+Guilting or shaming people for not eating the way you choose only further polarizes the issue.
+Please don't look down on others who aren't where you are.
+We all see the world through our own lenses and experiences and can make our own choices.
 There is no 'better than you' when it comes to nutrition.
 There can be 'feeling better' once you have more energy with more plants in your diet - but there is no BETTER person.
 People are allowed to try things on, see how it feels, see if they can incorporate it, see if it works for their body.
 And if it doesn't - that's fair.
 You can eat 80% vegan and 20% whatever-the-hell-you-want and if you are still feeling good and making change, you rock.